 Do you want to preview the mobile version of your WordPress site?

 Previewing the mobile layout helps you see how your website looks on mobile devices.

-Even when your site is live, it’s often easier to view the mobile version on a desktop computer, so you can quickly make changes and see their effect.
+When your site is under development or even when it’s live, it’s often easier to view the mobile version on a desktop computer.
+Then, you can quickly make changes and see their effect.

 Why You Should Preview Your Mobile Layout